danisaurio/ACLS-buddy/README.md

 - **CPR:** Walk-through through the ACLS flowchart in face of a cardiac arrest.
 Confirmation buttons imply the recognition of completing the instruction and automatically register the times.

-- **History:** All CPRs performed with the app.
+- **History:** All the CPRs performed with the app.
 Each event has a colored icon indicating if the patient's information associated with the event is complete, partially-complete, or empty.

-- **Statistics:** patients statistics depict the characteristics of the population attended by the client.
-Personal statistics state the general performance of the CPRs performed comparing net survival rate VS projected survival rate for the population treated.
+- **Statistics:** Patients statistics depict the characteristics of the population attended by the client.
+Personal statistics state the general performance of the CPRs performed comparing the net survival rate accomplished by the client VS the projected survival rate for the population treated.

 - **Demo Mode:** Access to the Demo Mode through the menu to get an abbreviated version of the CPR (reduced times to facilitate navigation).